Shayankhan123-dev/Job_Portal/README.md

 ## Features

 * Job Search & Scraping – Enter a job title and fetch real-time jobs
-* Job Searching Option - Search ny typing field name or search the job by uploading cv, the app will automatically analyze the skills and search jobs according to the cv
+* Job Searching Option - Search by typing field name or search the job by uploading cv, the app will automatically analyze the skills and search jobs according to the cv
 * Organized Listings – Display job title, company, and location
 * Responsive UI – Works on desktop and mobile devices
 * Django-Powered – Secure backend with CSRF protection